jmah4/ECE532_Sing/README.md

 │   ├── NexysVideo_Master.xdc
 │   └── vdma_timing_workaround.xdc
-├── create_project.tcl //Script for setting the IP repo locations and constraints files in a new project ├── generate_bd.tcl //Creates the block diagram in project ├── hdmi_wrapper.bit //Pre-compiled bitstream
+├── create_project.tcl //Script for setting the IP repo locations and constraints files in a new project ├── final demo.pptxi //The PPT we showed at the final demo ├── generate_bd.tcl //Creates the block diagram in project ├── hdmi_wrapper.bit //Pre-compiled bitstream
 ├── oleds //IP repo for the OLED IP